intel386dx/sidebar/README.md

 ![Sidebar UI](screenshots/information-sidebar.png)

-The source files for the sidebar and the sidebar changer UI, and [Marked](https://github.com/markedjs/marked) is included in the ``pages`` folder.
+The source files for the sidebar, the sidebar changer UI, and the minified versions of [Marked](https://github.com/markedjs/marked) and [DOMPurify](https://github.com/cure53/DOMPurify) is included in the ``pages`` folder.

 ## 2. Installation
 Just ``git clone`` this repository and run the ``sidebar.node.js`` script inside it.
 You can install or upgrade the modules used by this script by running the command below while on the script's directory: